paulscherrerinstitute/bsreadrepeater/readme.md

 `stats`

+Reply contains among others: total number of received and send messages and bytes.

-## Statistics for specific source and its outputs
+## Statistics for a specific source and its outputs

 `stats-source,SOURCE`

+Reply contains received and sent messages for that source and its outputs, as well as the current set of channels on that source.

 ## Exit the repeater

-Send via a zmq REQ socket the message "exit" to the command socket.
+`exit`

-# Planned improvements
+# Planned developments

 * Provide more detailed statistics on command.
 * Gather basic statistics from the bsread messages passing by.
+* Detect bsread protocol errors.
+* Detect erratic source behavior, like too high event frequency.
+* Check for ordering of pulse ids and timestamps.
+* Analyze event frequency for each channel.